 For cases where time scales of interest are long compared with the plasma period, the above conditions on the timestep are prohibitive.
-E.g., for steady state plasma sheaths, the relaxation time is of the order of ion time scales, which are longer by $\sim\sqrt{m_i/m_e}$.
+In steady-state plasma sheath formation, for example, the relaxation time is related to ion time scales, which are typically longer by $\sim\sqrt{m_i/m_e}$.
 For such simulations we would like to choose a timestep of the order of the ion plasma period, but we are prevented from doing so by numerical instability.
 In such cases, the electrons are effectively in equilibrium with the electrostatic field.
-Critically, they are in a kinetic equilibrium, but a nontrivial one, since in a collisionless sheath problem, electrons that flow into the sheath with enough energy to overcome the sheath potential do not reflect back into the plasma or equilibrate, and so a Boltzmann dependence $n_e \sim \exp(e \Phi/k T_e)$ is not accurate.
+Critically, they are in a kinetic equilibrium, but a nontrivial one, since in a collisionless sheath problem, electrons that flow into the sheath with enough energy to overcome the sheath potential do not reflect back into the plasma or equilibrate, so that a Boltzmann dependence $n_e \sim \exp(e \phi/k T_e)$ may not be entirely accurate.

 To address such situations we propose using ``speed-limited'' electrons, which reduce the scale-separation when the dynamics of interest take place over times that are long compared with the inverse plasma frequency or the cell-crossing time of the fastest particles.
 To do this we limit the \emph{speed} with which simulated electrons travel through the simulation to some maximum $v_0$, but preserve the correct \emph{direction} of travel, ensuring that a speed-limited electron follows the same path as a real electron (but at a slower speed).
-We will show that this approach allows larger timesteps, hence faster simulation, while accurately capturing the physics of longer time scales---including kinetic effects of electrons on those timescales.
+We will show that this approach allows larger timesteps, and hence faster simulation, while accurately capturing the physics of longer time scales---including kinetic effects of electrons on those timescales.